AshleighTempleton/Chatbot/README.md

   * Establishing a list of potential bonus features

 * Day 3:
-  * Adding final bonus features
+  * Finishing last coding edits
   * Ensuring all code is functioning well by the afternoon
   * Cleaning code
   * Finalising GitHub documents & readme for final submit